adigitoleo/PlateMotionRequests.jl/CONTRIBUTING.md

 -   exported names in module docstrings, i.e. `$(EXPORTS)`
 -   field docstrings in their parent struct docstrings, i.e. `$(TYPEDFIELDS)`

+Documentation should be written in Markdown format, according to the [Julia Markdown spec](https://docs.julialang.org/en/v1/stdlib/Markdown/).

+More detailed examples or tutorials belong in the `docs/src` folder.
+They will be rendered to web pages for online documentation.
+The online documentation will be built with [Documenter.jl](https://juliadocs.github.io/Documenter.jl/stable/).

 ## Error messages